xaviermerino/ECE1552/AnalogLab/README.md

 #### Lab Task #2

 Make the calibration indicator LED blink at a rate of 250ms during the calibration period.
+Remember to use `millis()` as `delay()` blocks the execution!
 Allow more colors to be displayed in the LED by combining the different RGB hues.
 Make sure you are able to display the following colors:

 1. Red
 2. Green